 But in my mind, an “office” is where good ideas go to die.
 An office conjures up images of cubicles, mind-numbing water-cooler conversations, personal attacks, half-empty cups of awful coffee, and headache-inducing fluorescent lights.

 Creativity, in other words, hates offices.

 So instead of calling my room an office, I started calling it an idea lab.
 An idea lab is where innovative ideas are born.
 An idea lab involves experimentation.
 An idea lab is for daydreaming.
 I love my idea lab (and I hated my office).

 You might be wondering: What’s in a name?
 Who cares what a room is called?

-The importance of naming extends far beyond your office.
+And the importance of naming extends far beyond your office.